TF2Stadium/Specifications/Communication.md

 * `steamid` - (optional) ID of the player to kick from a lobby.
 If empty, kicks the authenticated player.
 If provided, requires admin privileges.

 * `lobbyid` - ID of the lobby the client wants to leave

+* `ban` - true if player is to be banned, else false

 ### `chatSend`: